 In addition to his poems, Charles Causley wrote short stories (published in the collection ‘Hands to Dance and Skylark’), short plays and libretti for setting to music, alongside many articles and memoirs.
 He also edited a number of poetry anthologies on themes such as magic, the sea and Christianity.
 Causley also presented BBC Radio’s ‘Poetry, Please’ for many years as well as appearing on many other radio and television programmes.

-You can find a very clear and comprehensive bibliography of his many publications by clicking this link for the relevant page of the Charles Causley Trust’s website.
+You can find a very clear and comprehensive bibliography of his many publications by clicking HERE for the relevant page of the Charles Causley Trust website.